How to use Log4j SDK v2

 }

-3. How can I minimize performance degradation caused by the log4j (including Effective Log Search & Analytics) logging?
+3. How to minimize performance degradation caused by Log4j (including Effective Log Search & Analytics) logging

-Use a name and level in the log4j.xml logger settings to maximize filtering.
+Maximize filtering by using name and level in the logger settings of log4j.xml.

-If you set com or org to DEBUG level in the logger settings as below, lots of ILoggingEvent (log4j) is unnecessarily generated in the logger.
+For example, if you set com or org to the DEBUG level in the logger settings, a large number of ILoggingEvent (Log4j) instances are unnecessarily generated.

 <!-- Logger -->